cosmicdreams/drupal-storybook/README.md

 1. SSH into your ddev instance: `ddev ssh`
 2. Run `watch drush storybook:generate-all-stories`

+If you want to sanity-check the whole system you can enable the `fun_components` module and generate stories.
+Then navigate to [the local storybook site](https://drupal-storybook.ddev.site:6006/) to see if you see "PopOver API" story.

 The command will run when it detects file changes, or every 2 seconds.

 ## Troubleshooting